ProfYaffle88/nanonature-full-stack/README.md

 - All images are my own.

 ## Acknowledgements
-- Thanks to my mentor Ronan
+- Thanks to my Mentor Ronan
 - Thanks to my Coach and moral support Martin
 - Thank you of course to Kevin for being Kevin
 - Thank you to Iris and all the CI community, I have thoroughly enjoyed myself!